lzubiaur/debugconsole/README.md

 addChild(pix2d_console::LuaConsole::create());
 ```
 * Compile and launch your application
-* Now you can execute client/concli.py to access your game remotly
+* Now you can execute client/concli.py to access your game remotely

 # iOS devices